koreader/koreader/README.md

   * running on multi-platform with only one code-base maintained
   * developing koreader in any editor without compilation
   * high runtime efficiency by LuaJIT acceleration
-  * light-weight widget toolkit for small memory footprint
+  * light-weight self-contained widget toolkit with small memory footprint
   * extensible with plugin system
 * interfaced backends for documents parsing and rendering
   * high quality document backend libraries like MuPDF, DjvuLibre and CREngine